braze-inc/braze-docs/_docs/_api/endpoints/export/user_data/post_users_segment.md

 * `uninstalled_at`
 * `user_aliases`

-## Important Reminders
+## Important reminders

-- The fields for "custom_events," "purchases," "campaigns_received," and "canvases_received" will contain only custom events, purchases, campaigns received, and canvases received from the last 90 days.
+- The fields for `custom_events`, `purchases`, `campaigns_received`, and `canvases_received` will contain only contain data from the last 90 days.
-- "Custom_events" and "purchases" both contain fields for "first" and "count."
+- Both `custom_events` and `purchases` contain fields for `first` and `count`.
 Both of these fields will reflect information from all time, and will not be limited to just data from the last 90 days.
-For instance, if a particular user first did the event prior to 90 days ago, this will be accurately reflected in the "first" field, and the "count" field will take into account events that occurred prior to the last 90 days as well.
+For example, if a particular user first did the event prior to 90 days ago, this will be accurately reflected in the `first` field, and the `count` field will take into account events that occurred prior to the last 90 days as well.
 - The number of concurrent segment exports a company can run at the endpoint level is capped at 100.
 Attempts that surpass this limit will result in an error.